Instruments

 PASTA instrument at UEA

 The PASTA (Photoinduced Action Spectroscopy Targeting Anions) instrument at UEA, shown to the left, was developed by the Bull group with support from an EPSRC New Investigator Award.
 At present, PASTA is interfaced with an EKSPLA NT-342B OPO laser system and a Continuum Surelite Nd:YAG with 532/355 nm generation crystals.
-We are actively looking to expand the laser options.
+We have purchased a Light Conversion PHAROS femtosecond laser with OPA and HIRO module, which will be set-up in mid-2026 to allow for time-resolved photoelectron experiments..

 The PASTA instrument utilises tandem ion mobility spectrometry, quadrupole ion trapping, time-of-flight mass spectrometry, and orthogonal photoelectron velocity-map imaging.
-It was constructed using standard 6 in. and 2-3/4 in.
+It has been developed around standard 6 in. and 2-3/4 in.
 ConFlat flanges and the use of 3D printable mounts and holders, allows the instrument to be adapted easily to incorporate a variety of ion sources or additional sectors as applications demand.

-● Coupling with electrospray ionisation, tandem ion mobility spectrometry, and ion trapping, allowing for photoisomerisation action spectroscopy, isomer-specific photodetachment and photoelectron spectroscopies (in both frequency and femto- to picosecond time domains), and photogeneration, separation, and study of transient intermediates that survive for a few milliseconds or longer.
+● Coupling with electrospray ionisation, tandem ion mobility spectrometry, and ion trapping, allowing for photoisomerisation action spectroscopy, isomer-specific photodetachment and photoelectron spectroscopies (in both frequency and time domains), and the photogeneration, separation, and study of transient intermediates that survive for a few milliseconds or longer.

 ● Capabilities to perform both photodetachment (resolution limited by laser bandwidth) and photoelectron spectroscopies on anions and to record photoelectron spectra simultaneously when acquiring a photodetachment spectrum (i.e., frequency-resolved photoelectron spectroscopy).